 “I probably am still quite sensitive, but not as bad as I was.”

-It’s remarkable that Fabian has returned to cycling; more so that – as we’ll see – he cycles on main roads through congested city centre streets at peak times, including after dark.
+It’s remarkable Fabian has returned to cycling; more so that – as we’ll see – he cycles on main roads through congested city centre streets at peak times, including after dark.

 Of course, most people who have suffered what Fabian has suffered will ‘simply’ stop cycling.
-But Fabian’s tenacity in the face of bad experiences is (depressingly, or inspiringly?) common across the tiny minority of long-time, ‘hardened’ ‘cyclists’.
-Indeed it is via such experiences (often retold as ‘atrocity tales’) that one becomes a ‘cyclist’, although intriguingly Fabian doesn’t present a strong cycling identity; perhaps rather, by demonstrating commitment beyond what (‘ordinary’) others (in a car-centric society) might consider sensible, he inadvertently ‘earns’, or has foisted upon him (including potentially here, by me), such an identity.
+But Fabian’s tenacity in the face of bad experiences is (depressingly, or inspiringly?) common across the minority of long-time, ‘hardened’ ‘cyclists’.
+Indeed it’s via such experiences (often retold as ‘atrocity tales’) that one becomes a ‘cyclist’, although intriguingly Fabian doesn’t present a strong cycling identity; perhaps rather, by demonstrating commitment beyond what (‘ordinary’) others (in a car-centric society) might consider sensible, he inadvertently ‘earns’, or has foisted upon him (including potentially here, by me), such an identity.

 I ride Fabian’s evening commute with him, back home from work.

-His bike is parked in open stands close to his work place entrance; “it’s secure, just because of where it is [visible from the workplace reception].
+His bike’s parked in open stands close to his work place entrance; “it’s secure, just because of where it is [visible from the workplace reception].
 But it’d be better if it was covered and lit because when I am putting the panniers on, or trying to unlock in the dark, it is through memory and touch rather than being able to see.”

 Fabian covers his saddle with a plastic bag during the day, to keep it dry.
 (Or alternatively, if the saddle is already wet, he’ll put a plastic bag on to it before riding, to keep the seat of his trousers dry.)
 “It [the plastic bag] goes on and comes off.
 So tomorrow morning, if it’s been raining, I’ll put a dry plastic bag on the saddle.”